AgustinBustos/true_d6/README.md

 So:
 $$prob_{resample}(x=1|seq) = 0.5 * 1 = 0.5$$

-We have proved that if 'Info' has max entropy, then there will not be any pattern in the XOR combo independent of the 'Not Random' sequence.
+We have proved that if 'Info' has max entropy, then there will not be any pattern in the XOR combo.
+This result holds independent of the 'Not Random' sequence patterns.

 # Maximizing Entropy